meeech/shopify.tmbundle/readme.markdown

 * Unzip it
 * Rename the folder it creates for you as **shopify.tmbundle**
 * It should then appear as a regular TextMate Bundle.
 Double click, and TextMate should just install it.

+If you don't, or can't, use GetBundles, you can always follow me ([@meeech](http://www.twitter.com/meeech)) on twitter - i'll announce updates there as well.

 About
 -----